EEricHwang/EEricHwang.github.io/_pages/research.md

 <div id="mor5" style="display:none">
 <strong> Research Motivation: </strong>
 <br>
 Multi-agent systems, such as UAM fleets and multi-robot teams, are typically powered by <strong>onboard batteries</strong> with limited energy capacity.
 Since each agent must operate within its energy budget to sustain mission-critical tasks, explicitly incorporating energy constraints into the cooperative control design is essential.
 Ignoring such constraints can lead to premature power depletion, degraded performance, or even mission failure.
-My research aims to develop energy-aware cooperative control strategies that enable MASs to accomplish collaborative tasks while ensuring safe and efficient energy consumption across all agents.
+My research aims to develop energy-aware cooperative control strategies that enable multi-agent systems to accomplish collaborative tasks while ensuring safe and efficient energy consumption across all agents.

 <hr>
 <div style="text-align:center;">